lblod/automatic-submission-service/README.md

 }
 ```

-#### Submission with minimal body *(not recommended)*
+#### Submission with minimal body

-Due to the implementation of this service, the context and some other properties are always attached to the JSON(-LD) body before processing.
-This means you could get away with a very minimal body such as the following:
+Due to the implementation of this service, the context and some other
+properties are always attached to the JSON(-LD) body before processing.
+This
+means you could get away with a very minimal body such as the following:

 ```json
 {